 If the decision isn’t taken prudently, it will affect the business drastically especially when a business is just starting out.

-The most important thing to consider while deciding for buying and leasing is the usage.
+The most important thing to consider while deciding for buying vs leasing is usage.
 Depending on the ratio between usage and cost, the business owner should take the decision.
 If the ratio is bigger, buying is a good option; if the ratio is lower, leasing is the right option.

 Buying vs Leasing Video